Vulnerability Disclosure Policy

 Receiving security information from Lenovo

-When Lenovo is notified by a third party of a potential vulnerability found in our products we will investigate the finding and may publish a coordinated disclosure along with the third party.
-In some instances Lenovo may receive information about a security vulnerability from a supplier under a confidentiality or non-disclosure agreement.
+In cases where a third party notifies Lenovo of a potential vulnerability found in our products we will investigate the finding and may publish a coordinated disclosure along with the third party.
+In some instances, Lenovo may receive information about a security vulnerability from a supplier under a confidentiality or non-disclosure agreement or under embargo.
 In these cases, Lenovo will work with the supplier to request that a security fix is released although we may not be able to provide details about the security vulnerability.

 In scoring or rating vulnerabilities, Lenovo follows standard industry best practices to designate the vulnerability’s potential impact as High, Medium or Low.
 This approach follows the Common Vulnerability Scoring System (CVSS, which provides an open framework for communicating the characteristics and impacts of IT vulnerabilities.
 CVSS enables IT managers, vulnerability bulletin providers, security vendors, application vendors, and researchers to all benefit by adopting a common language of scoring IT vulnerabilities.

 Generally, security advisories include a list of Lenovo products with a status of Affected, Not Affected or Researching.
 Affected products will include a link to the fix which can be downloaded from the Lenovo Support site (where all updates are maintained) or a recommended workaround and/or a target date for a remediation.
 In cases where the vulnerability is specific to a particular set of products, Lenovo may only provide a list of the affected products.
 On occasion, Lenovo may find it necessary to publish a security advisory in advance of completing an impact assessment across all products.
 In these cases, a status of Researching will be shown.
 It is recommended that customers visit the security advisory site to stay current with the advisory status.

 If additional information on the vulnerability is available, the advisory will provide links as a reference.
 This includes links to the CVE or blog or article citations.